 *Disclosure: This post includes affiliate links.
 Meaning that at no additional cost to you, I receive a commission when you make a purchase through my links.

-The problem with having multiple chronic illnesses is that until I got my pain under control two years ago, all my downtime was dictated by chronic pain.
-Between 2001 and 2017, fibromyalgia, psoriatic arthritis, psoriasis, endometriosis, degenerative disc disease, and coccydynia decided when I would be active or when I was able to leave the house or bed.
+The problem with having multiple chronic illnesses is that a lot of our downtime is dictated by chronic pain.
+Fibromyalgia, psoriatic arthritis, and endometriosis dictate when I am active or when I can leave the house.

-I felt like I had no control of the time in between.
+There are times when they make me feel like I have no control of the time in between.